~ Custer's Ride to Glory ~

-A Historic & Scenic Horseback Ride and Tour
+A Historic & Scenic Montana Horseback Ride and Tour into the Old West

-During our four-day historic Custer horseback ride and tour, we'll focus in and around the Little Bighorn, Montana area we'll shadow Custer's, Reno's and Weir's hoof prints as we ride to glory.
+During our four-day historic Montana horseback ride and tour, we'll focus in and around the Little Bighorn, Montana area as we shadow Custer's, Reno's and Weir's hoof prints as we ride to glory.
 We'll ride to Weir Point and also trace Reno's Retreat, from his skirmish line to Reno Hill.
 And, for three days we'll participate in an adrenaline-rush re-enactment of Custer's Last Stand in front of a live audience - at Medicine Tail Coulee, along the Little Bighorn River, where Custer attempted to flank the massive Indian village and was repulsed to Last Stand Hill.

 $2,096 per person